-CHE 130 Foundations of Chemistry 3 credit hours
+CHE 130 Foundations of Chemistry

 CHE 130 Foundations of Chemistry Three credit hours Basic concepts and competencies of chemistry will be presented and practiced.
 Students successfully completing the course should be better prepared to succeed in higher chemistry courses.
 For elective credit only.